Anomalous Hall effect in ultraclean electronic channels: Introduction

-Drastic modification of the electron transport regime strongly affects spin, valley, and anomalous Hall effects~\cite{PhysRevLett.121.226601,PhysRevResearch.3.033075,PhysRevB.104.184414,PhysRevB.103.125106,Glazov_2021b,PhysRevB.106.L041407}.
-The aim of the present work is to develop a microscopic theory of the anomalous Hall effect and calculate all relevant contributions to the Hall electric field caused by the anomalous velocity, side-jump, and skew scattering mechanisms in ultraclean channels.
-We consider both ballistic regime where the mean free path exceeds by far the channels width and hydrodynamic regime where the electron-electron mean free path is much smaller than the channels width.
-We demonstrate the electron scattering by impurities or phonons is crucial for the anomalous Hall effect even if the electron transport at zero magnetic field is solely controlled by the electron-electron collisions and edge scattering.
+The aim of the present work is to develop a {consistent} microscopic theory of the anomalous Hall effect {that simultaneously takes into account} all relevant contributions to the Hall electric field caused by the anomalous velocity, side-jump, and skew scattering mechanisms in ultraclean channels.
+We consider both ballistic regime where the mean free path exceeds by far the channels width and hydrodynamic regime where the electron-electron mean free path is much smaller than the channel width.
+We demonstrate that the electron scattering by impurities or phonons is a key for the anomalous Hall effect even if the electron transport at zero magnetic field is solely controlled by the electron-electron collisions and edge scattering.
+We show that, in contrast to the diffusive case, there is not general relation between the spin and anomalous Hall effects in ultraclean electronic channels.

 The paper is organized as follows.
 In Sec.~\ref{sec:model} we present the general model of the anomalous Hall effect in ultraclean channels in the framework of the generalized kinetic equation.
 Section~\ref{sec:mechanisms} presents specific mechanisms leading to the anomalous Hall effect, and the results for the anomalous Hall field are derived in Sec.~\ref{sec:AHE} both for ballistic and hydrodynamic regimes of electron transport.
-Section~\ref{sec:discussion} contains the discussion of the results.
+Section~\ref{sec:discussion} contains the discussion of the results, relation to previous works, and routes for experimental observations of the effect.
 Concluding remarks are presented in Sec.~\ref{sec:concl}.